Skip to content

 » READ MORE: Sixers takeaways: Joel Embiid stalls, Jared McCain remains revelation and more

 Another perhaps unexpected caveat?
-Other than the blistering 14-0 Cleveland Cavaliers and defending-champion Boston Celtics, the Eastern Conference has been full of disappointing teams.
+Other than the blistering 14-0 Cleveland Cavaliers and defending champion Boston Celtics, the Eastern Conference has been full of disappointing teams.
 The Milwaukee Bucks, who also entered this season with contender aspirations, are 4-8 with a much healthier roster than the Sixers.
 Only three teams in the conference are above .500.
 One is the Magic, who have already navigated a five-game losing skid before ripping off five victories in a row.

-Additionally, a 2-10 record at the start of the season can feel more jarring than a slump during its midseason’s doldrums.
+Additionally, a 2-10 record at the start of the season can feel more jarring than a slump during its midseason doldrums.
 But though the players on this veteran-laden team have plenty of experience with rough patches, Lowry acknowledged Friday morning that he has never gone through something like the Sixers’ current slog.
 Nurse also could not immediately draw on a similar situation when asked earlier this week.

-Next, the Sixers have two days to prepare for Monday’s game against the Miami Heat, whose 5-6 record placed them sixth in the East entering Saturday.
+Next, the Sixers have two more days to prepare for Monday’s game against the Miami Heat, whose 5-6 record placed them sixth in the East entering Saturday.
 And though no substitution exists for game reps, veteran wing Kelly Oubre Jr. said obvious steps such as communication, film study, and maintaining a positive mindset will be vital during these “adverse times.”
 Rookie guard Jared McCain, perhaps the lone consistent bright spot during this dreadful start, noted that Friday’s quiet locker room was because of his team’s collective calm, not dejection.

-“Give each other grace that we’re going to have a period like this, but we’re going to get back to it,” he said.
+“Give each other grace that we’re going to have a period like this, but we’re going to get back to it,” he added.
 “Just learning from them, and knowing that it’s going to be OK.”

 So the Sixers have not yet reached panic mode.
 But with every mounting loss, the sense of urgency naturally heightens.

 “We’ve got to dig in and get to work on it,” Nurse said, reiterating his postgame message to his team.
 “We’ve really got to get serious about the execution side of the offense, right?
-And we’ve got to figure out when we can do it. …
+And we’ve got to figure out when we can do it.

 “It’s not easy with a whole bunch of new guys, and guys coming in and out, obviously.
 But that’s where we are, so we’ve got to get to work on it, for sure.”